The Clear Edge

 • You’re willing to let them own the approach

-Common failure: Hiring experts, then micromanaging their decisions.
-If you’re going to second-guess every choice, don’t delegate Level 3.
-Hire for execution and keep strategic decisions yourself.
+Common failure: Hiring experts and then micromanaging their decisions breaks Level 3 delegation.
+If you’re going to second-guess every choice, don’t delegate Level 3—hire for execution and keep strategic decisions yourself.

 Even after documenting decisions and transferring authority, founders pull decisions back when things go wrong.

-Result: The Team became afraid to make calls.
-Started escalating everything again.
-Delegation collapsed.
+Result: The team became afraid to make calls, started escalating everything again, and delegation collapsed.

 When a delegated decision goes wrong, you don’t reclaim authority—you improve the decision framework.